 Rural Action Centres are located across the province in Montague, Central Bedeque, Alberton, Souris, and Wellington to support rural businesses and foster strong communities.

-Municipal Affairs and Provincial Planning provides detailed information about the cities, towns, and the rural communities of Prince Edward Island.
+Municipal Affairs and Provincial Planning provides detailed information about the cities, towns, and the rural communities of PEI.

 - The PlaceFinder tool provides detailed information on searched cities, towns and communities